jimmyodonnell/jimmyodonnell.github.io/recipes/rice.md

 - Put on the lid, drop heat to low, and let simmer for 20 minutes (level 2 on our back right burner).
 - Turn off heat, keep lid on, and let sit another 5 minutes undisturbed.
 - Take off lid, fluff, and serve or replace lid.
+- _Note_: 1 cup of white rice is approximately 200 grams.
+Rinsing and draining adds about 20g of water.

 #### Brown Rice